ivan-korobkov/pdef/README.md

 Pdef is an interface definition language with clear separation between data structures and interfaces, support for object-oriented APIs and inheritance with JSON and REST(ish) as a default format and an RPC implementation.
 Pdef has been influenced by Google Protobuf and Apache Thrift.
-The language is a statically typed.
+The language is statically typed.
 JSON format and REST RPC are weakly typed.

+Pdef is suitable for public APIs, internal service-oriented APIs, config files, a format for cache, message queues, logs, etc. Pdef is in general about interfaces and data structures.

 Copyright: 2013 Ivan Korobkov <ivan.korobkov@gmail.com>